numba/numba-integration-testing/README.rst

 Targets
 -------

-Targets are projects that should be tested as part of the integratuion tests.
+Targets are projects that should be tested as part of the integration tests.
 In an ideal case, the project ships the tests and running the tests is simply a matter of installing the (potentially pre-compiled) conda package and running the tests.
 In case this isn't possible, doing a ``git clone``, building the